 Thousands Take to the Streets To Keep Dancefloors Open

 Sydney, a cultural hub of Australia has been growing in size for many years, and with that have come several growing pains.
-This year the city is expected to climb to 5 million and with a well known arts and music scene located near Sydney’s Central Business District things have gotten a little…well, crowded.
+This year, the city is expected to climb to 5 million and with a well known arts and music scene located near Sydney’s Central Business District, things have gotten a little…well, crowded.

 According to police enforcement and Last Drink Association, a nurses and doctor’s union based in Sydney, the attraction of young people to the vibrant city has strained public resources.
 With more people downtown after dark, there has been a large increase in emergency hospital visits and violent crime.

 The New South Wales government has taken measures to restrict the city’s nightlife in an effort to limit the amount of inebriated individuals in King Cross, Sydney's nightlife district.
 Although these measures seem cautious to protect public safety, there are worries that the city’s lockout laws have become too strict.
-Currently, the laws state that shots may not be purchased in bars in the city’s CBD after 10pm.
-Additionally bars and clubs may not admit new customers past 1:30 am and may not serve alcohol after 3am.
+Currently, the laws state that shots of liquor may not be purchased in bars in the city’s CBD after 10pm.
+Additionally, bars and clubs may not admit new customers past 1:30 am and may not serve alcohol after 3am.

 Photo of the Keep Sydney Open Ralley - courtesy of The Sydney Morning Herald